About Us

 Director of Community Relations, Agnico Eagle Mines

-Technical Advisor, Nunavut Water Board
+Regulatory Advisor, Nunavut Impact Review Board

 Society Contacts